Chart Color Schemes

 Maclean has seen population growth performance typically on par with national averages when looking at short and medium term trends

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for locations outside of capital cities.
-The suburb of Maclean is expected to increase by 393 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 10.7% over the 17-year period.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are utilised.
+Considering projected demographic shifts, an above median population growth is projected for locations outside capital cities, with Maclean (SA2) expected to increase by 390 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 12.1% over the 17 years.

 Frequently Asked Questions - Population